 General William C. Westmoreland’s command headquarters promoted the idea that land clearing saved U.S. lives and opened new lands to agricultural production.
 Destruction of the jungle near U.S. and South Vietnamese bases, and the removal of vegetation next to heavy-trafficked roadways, certainly enhanced the safety of Allied troops.
 However, it was questionable whether jungle clearing helped the peasantry.
 Many of the cleared areas, if they had not already been designated as such, became free fire zones after the end of a clearing operation.
 With shells and bombs randomly falling on the cleared land, and with the Saigon government’s prohibition against the peasantry resettling in Vietcong areas, the rural population gained little from U.S. land clearing operations.

 The destruction of remote jungle areas did not have a direct, negative effect on a significant number of South Vietnamese, since the jungle had always been the realm of the Montagnards.
 But land clearing did have indirect effects on the South Vietnamese peasantry.
-Removal of forest cover contributed to a rise in local temperatures, which may have adversely affected the ability of farmers to grow rice in areas affected by changes in climate.
+Removal of forest cover contributed to a rise in local temperatures, which may have adversely affected the ability of farmers to grow rice in areas affected by changes in the climate.
 Furthermore, tree roots, tree trunks, branches, and leaves hold rainwater.
-Thus, in removing forests, U.S. land clearing operations increased flood frequencies and flood heights in some areas, which diminished South Vietnamese agricultural output and financially harmed the peasantry dependent on that output.
+Thus, in removing forests, U.S. land clearing operations made some areas more prone to floods.
+And flooding diminished South Vietnamese agricultural output and financially harmed the peasantry dependent on that output.

-The majority of C-123 Agent Orange missions targeted likely Vietcong ambush sites, suspected Vietcong travel routes, enemy base areas, and the timbered fringes of South Vietnam’s canals, rivers, and roadways.
+The majority of C-123 Agent Orange missions targeted likely Vietcong ambush sites, suspected Vietcong lines of communication, enemy base areas, and the timbered fringes of South Vietnam’s canals, rivers, and roadways.
 By 1968, the U.S. Air Force had flown 19,000 spray flights as part of Operation Ranch Hand.
 Each plane carried 950-gallons of the toxic stew, which affected the vegetation across an area 300 feet wide and ten miles long.